 Chalk Painting the Cabinet Doors in my Casita Travel Trailer

-My Casita is a 2006, but the current models still have these doors and similar hardware.
-It is a nice clean look, but not glamped enough for me.
+My Casita is a 2006, but the new models are still made with these MDF doors and similar hardware.
+It is a nice clean look, but not Glamped enough for me.

 8 Steps to Chalk Painting Cabinet Doors: